CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/_index.md

 - **iBGP ECMP over eBGP ECMP**: If {{<link url="Optional-BGP-Configuration#ecmp" text="BGP multipath">}} is configured, prefer equal iBGP routes over equal eBGP routes, unless {{<link url="Optional-BGP-Configuration#ecmp" text="as-path multipath-relax">}} is also configured.

-- **Oldest Route**: Prefer the oldest route in the BGP table.
+- **Oldest Route**: Preference is given to the oldest route in the BGP table.

-- **Lowest Router ID**: Prefer the route received from the peer with the lowest Router ID attribute.
+- **Lowest Router ID**: Preference is given to the route received from the peer with the lowest Router ID attribute.
 If the route is received from a route reflector, the `ORIGINATOR_ID` attribute is used for comparison.

 - **Shortest Route Reflector Cluster List**: If a route passes through multiple route reflectors, prefer the route with the shortest route reflector cluster list.

-- **Highest Peer IP Address**: Prefer the route received from the peer with the highest IP address.
+- **Highest Peer IP Address**: Preference is given to the route received from the peer with the highest IP address.

 Cumulus Linux provides the reason it selects one path over another in NCLU `net show bgp` and vtysh `show ip bgp` command output for a specific prefix.